biojava/biojava.github.io/_wikis/Current_events.md

 new features:

 `- added a basic genbank parser `
-`- fixed a problem with translating codons with N`
+`- fixed a problem when translating codons with N`
 `- now can infer bonds in protein structures`
 `- added support to parse mmcif records for organism and expression system`
 `- many small bug fixes and improvements`